mendix/docs/content/en/docs/appstore/platform-supported-content/modules/community-commons-function-library.md

 * `FileDocumentFromFile` – This loads a file from the local (server) storage and stores it inside a `FileDocument`.
 * `FileFromFileDocument` – This reads contents from a `FileDocument` and stores it in a file on the local (server) storage.
 * `GetFileContentsFromResource` – This sets the contents of a `FileDocument` with the contents of a file which is a resource.
-* `GetFileSize` – This returns the file size of a file document in bytes.
+* `getFileSize` – This returns the file size of a file document in bytes.
+* `GetImageDimentsions` – This returns the dimensions of an image.
 * `MergeMultiplePdfs` – This is restricted to 10 files at once for Mendix Cloud v4 compatibility.
 If you need to merge more than 10 files at once, merge recursively instead or change the `MergeMultiplePdfs_MaxAtOnce` constant.
 * `OverlayPdfDocument` – This overlays a generated PDF document with another PDF (containing the company stationary, for example).
-* `StoreURLToFileDocument` – This retrieves a document from an URL using an `HTTP GET` request.
+* `storeURLToFileDocument` – This retrieves a document from an URL using an `HTTP GET` request.
 * `StringFromFile` – This reads the contents from the provided file document and returns it as string.
 Multiple encodings are supported since version 7.4.1 of the module.
 * `StringToFile` – This stores a string in the provided file document.
 Multiple encodings are supported since version 7.4.1 of the module.

 ### Logging

 * `CreateLogNode` – This initializes a log node without having a log line.
+* `TimeMeasureEnd` – This sets the end for timing something and prints the result to the log, and returns the time taken in milliseconds.
 * `TimeMeasureStart` – This sets the start for timing something and prints the result to the log.
-* `TimeMeasureEnd` – This sets the end for timing something and prints the result to the log, and returns the time taken in milliseconds.

 ### Misc